official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 “The first was to put the Middle East peace process in a different place … That strikes me as a fundamental point that he repeated again and again subsequent

-[^222] Letter Meyer to Manning, 15 May 2002, ‘Your Visit to Washington’.
+[^222]: Letter Meyer to Manning, 15 May 2002, ‘Your Visit to Washington’.
-[^223] Public hearing, 18 January 2010, page 24.
+[^223]: Public hearing, 18 January 2010, page 24.
-[^224] Public hearing, 18 January 2010, pages 24-25.
+[^224]: Public hearing, 18 January 2010, pages 24-25.

 493

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawfordto that meeting.
+to that meeting.
 He talked about what would happen on the day after … so … he … listed all the right questions …” [^225]

 585. The issue of conditions for military action and how those were interpreted by